spacetelescope/poppy/docs/relnotes.rst

 0.2.8
 -----

  * First release as a standalone package (previously was integrated as part of webbpsf).
-See the release notes for WebbPSF for prior verions.
+See the release notes for WebbPSF for prior versions.
  * switched package building to use `setuptools` instead of `distutils`/`stsci_distutils_hack`
  * new `Instrument` class in poppy provides much of the functionality previously in JWInstrument, to make it easier to model generic non-JWST instruments using this code.